sofwerx/swx-devops/README.md

 We will be using an AWS bucket named `sofwerx-terraform` for the shared `.tfstate` files.

+Instead of using `terraform` directly, I strongly suggest using the `swx tf` wrapper instead, as it will ensure that you have the correct environment sourced before running `terraform`.

 ## gnupg 2.0

 You will need a gnupg key for `trousseau` below.